jodiesnodgrass/Cplusplus-Program/README.md

 The code could be improved by making it more readable.
 With more in line comments individuals would have a better understanding of each function.

 # Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

+The most challanging part was figuring out how to roll over time.
+Thinking of mathematics and time I was over to think simply 59 or below the time does not roll over once 60 is reached in seconds or minutes the time rolls over adding 1 minute or 1 hour.

+# What skills from this project will be particularly transferable to other projects or course work?